istresearch/kibana-object-format/README.md

     The plugin adds a new property to the *Advanced Settings* table named **fieldMapperHack:fields**.
 The value is a JSON object which defines include and exclude lists per index pattern.
 The include and exclude lists values can be regular expressions, and are applied include first then excludes second.

-    The index pattern can be named '__\*__', and this entry will be used as the default for all index patterns if a specific entry is not defined.
+    If the index pattern key is named '__\*__', this entry will be used as the default for all index patterns that a specific entry is not defined.
+In the example JSON below, all index patterns are ignored except for one named *my_index_pattern*.
+For this index pattern we inject a field entry into the list for the field located at *my.field*.

     ```json
     {